Disney World Dining Changes

-Before you start picking out ADR willy-nilly, you’ll need to plot out your basic itinerary.
-You don’t want to be booking The Crystal Palace for breakfast at Magic Kingdom on a day you’d planned on being at Typhoon Lagoon.
+Before you start picking out Disney World Advanced Dining Reservations willy-nilly, you’ll need to plot out your basic itinerary.
+You don’t want to be booking The Crystal Palace for breakfast at Magic Kingdom on a day you’d planned on being at the Typhoon Lagoon water park.

 Your best bet for getting the reservation you want it is to book the very day that you can, at the very first moment they open the reservations (either by phone or online).
-This would be 180 days out.
-That is how you’ll get the most coveted slots like Cinderella’s Table, by being the early bird!
+That is how you’ll get the most coveted slots like Cinderella’s Royal Table, by being the early bird!

 3. Check the Website Frequently

 Missed the 60 day window?
 You may still be able to grab the reservation you want by frequently scoping out the ADR website for openings.